South Africa Entrance Requirements: What You Need to Know

 • Pornography

-• Weaponry, explosives and fireworks etc.
+• Weaponry, explosives fireworks etc.

-• Poisonous chemical and biological substances and other health endangering substances
+• Poisonous chemical and biological substances and other health-endangering substances

 • Counterfeit goods

-• Goods breaking copyrights laws
+• Goods breaking copyright laws

 • Prison-made and penitentiary-made goods